ckoerber/mercury-numerical/phys-today/mercury-numerical.md

 ## How you can introduce High-School Students to the basic concepts of numerical simulations and run their first computations including General Relativity -- in just one day

 When I was in high-school, my biggest interest were phenomena beyond the scope of what I currently knew.
-Unfortunately, at this point, I did not yet have the theoretical toolset to dig deep.
+Unfortunately, at this point, I did not yet have the theoretical toolbox to dig deep.
 But even though I was not able to compute things myself, I could grasp some insights of nature through visualizations.
 With the growing availability of computational resources and accessibility to coding experience, it is a straight forward task to let students run their own simulations.
 In this article we talk about our experience of teaching the basics of a numerical simulations in a playful way to high-school students.